internetofwater/harvest.geoconnex.us/configs/README.md

 ```

 The main items we need to set in this file are the ACCESS and SECRET keys for our
 [Minio](https://min.io/) installation.
 We use Minio as the S3 API compatible object store.
-You could also use AWS S3, Google Cloud Storage, SWift or any of a number of S3 compatible object stores.
+You could also use AWS S3, Google Cloud Storage, Swift or any of a number of S3 compatible object stores.

 The other items to set include the base location on the local disk for things like
 logs, temp files and the like.
 Set GLEANER_BASE as the top level of this location which will be used to build out the remaining paths.